Bell X1 (band): Side projects and solo work

 David Geraghty has released two solo albums under his own name.
 His solo debut, Kill Your Darlings, was nominated for the 2007 Choice Music Prize for Album of the Year.
 More recently, Geraghty has composed music for film and television, including the Oscar-nominated short The Crush, and You're Ugly Too, which was selected for the 2015 Berlinale.
 He has a website for this film score work here. davidgeraghtymusic.

 Since 2014, David has been releasing music under the Moniker Join Me in the Pines.
 2014 saw the release of "Inherit" and in 2019 "Monomania" was released.

 Over the years, Paul Noonan has appeared on a number of side projects and as a guest musician (usually percussion and vocals) for fellow artists such as Cathy Davey and Gemma Hayes.
 Since 2011, Noonan has curated a solo project called Printer Clips which took the form of collaborations on original material with a range of female artists.
 In May 2014, a self-titled debut album was released featuring collaborations with Joan As Policewoman, Martha Wainwright, Gemma Hayes, Amy Millan, Julia Stone, Lisa Hannigan, Danielle Harrison, Cathy Davey, Maria Doyle Kennedy and fiddler Caoimhín Ó Raghallaigh.
 In July 2017, Noonan announced solo dates across Ireland performing new material as well as songs from Bell X1 and Printer Clips.

 The band and individual members have been involved in several charitable endeavours, including the recording of The Cake Sale, a collaborative compilation spearheaded by former Bell X1 founding member Brian Crosby.
 David Geraghty wrote the opening track "Last Leaf", which was sung by Lisa Hannigan.
 This song also features on Geraghty's debut solo album but under the title "Long Time Running".
-Another song from the Cake Sake – "Some Surprise", features Noonan and Lisa Hannigan – and it appeared on an episode of Grey's Anatomy in November 2007.
+Another song from the Cake Sale – "Some Surprise", features Noonan and Lisa Hannigan – and it appeared on an episode of Grey's Anatomy in November 2007.

 Bell X1 also contributed a track called "No Retreat, No Surrender" to the Sparks n' Mind charity compilation in aid of the Irish group Aware.